arborchurch/arbor-web/site/content/groups/index.md

   </a>
 </div>

 We find and follow Jesus through GROUPS in a variety of ways.
 Click the sign up button to see what group might fit for you!
+Spring trimester begins April 21 and runs for 8 weeks.

 <br />